jeffreyyoung/single-table-dynamo/README.md

 # Single Table Dynamodb

-There are a few other dynamodb clients that help simplify using dynamodb in a node environment, but most encourage the use of multiple tables.
-This client is built with the idea of storing all data in a single table.
-It is built with typescript and is strongly typed https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html
+A simple strongly typed dynamodb client that stores all items in a single table

 ## Getting started